Is it Possible to Induce lactation?

 List of items that helped me to re-lactate!

 - A breast pump.
 A cheap handheld at first, then I got a double electric pump from WIC.

 - Mother's milk tea (or any hot tea-chamomile or green)

-- SNS feeder bought from amazon.com cheapest place I could find spent $12.
+- SNS feeder was bought from amazon.com cheapest place I could find spent $12.

 - Domperidone.
-Has been given to pregnant women for nausea, so it is up to you to decide to use it or not, but for me, I read a lot about it, and I decided it was safer than anything else.
-I bought mine from inhousepharmacy.biz you will need to take 30mg (they come in 10mg pills) 3 times a day and will need at least 1 months supply (I needed about 1 &1/2 months)
+It has been given to pregnant women for nausea, so it is up to you to decide whether to use it, but I read a lot about it and decided it was safer than anything else.
+I bought mine from inhousepharmacy.biz.
+You will need to take 30mg (they come in 10mg pills) 3 times a day and will need at least one month's supply (I needed about 1 &1/2 months)

 My Day 1 - 26 Induced Lactation Journey

 I pumped every two hours for 15 minutes on each breast and didn’t get one drop until the 2nd day.

 I bought the mother's milk tea and drank it 10 minutes before I pumped and started getting 5 - 10 drops, still pumping every 2 hours.

 Getting about 10 - 15 drops still pumping every 2 hours, I got a blister on my nipple and got the larger pumping cup to avoid any more blisters.